-The Dudley Family of Roxbury and Their Enslaved People
+The Dudley Family and their Enslaved People

 Three of the four Dudley men venerated on the plaque at Roxbury’s Eliot Burial Ground were enslavers.